Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

 1. Must be extremely thin to run within a JVM
 1. Must not introduce any library version conflicts with Java app code dependencies
 1. Must not introduce any class loader hierarchy conflicts with Java app code dependencies
-1. Must be ready for "never trust, always verify", Zero Trust environments.
+1. Must be ready for "never trust, always verify and credential-free" Zero Trust environments.

 ## Testing the version under development